zitadel/zitadel/apps/login/readme.md

 ## Flow Diagram

-> Back navigation or retrys are not displayed.
-The flows for reauthentication after registering Passkeys, OTP or U2F methods are not displayed either as these will be omitted in future UX.
+This diagram shows the available pages and flows.

+> Note that back navigation or retries are not displayed.

 ```mermaid
     flowchart TD